 Before you start treatment with Ilaris, your doctor may perform tests to make sure you do not have tuberculosis or other infections.

 Tell your doctor if you have any changes in weight.
 Canakinumab doses are based on weight (especially in children and teenagers), and any changes may affect the dose.

 Ilaris can weaken your immune system.
 Your blood may need to be tested often.

 Click the link below for more detailed dosing information.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of this medicine.
+Call your doctor for instructions if you miss an appointment for your Ilaris injection.

 What happens if I overdose?

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.